qthompsongit/final_project_bayesian/README.md

 ### 7. Exploratory Data Analysis and Bayesian Network Results

 We observe our landmark target benchmark at 11.1% of the recorded cases in our data.
-The most common combination of demographic features from participants in our model were white, male participants who had received a surgical procedure treatment.
-Average survival time in days for our participants in the final dataset was 508 days.
-The average age of diagnosis and last contacted days are relatively similar at 3194 and 3677 respectively.
+The most common combination of demographic features among participants in our model was white, male participants who had received surgical treatment.
+The average survival time in days for our participants in the final dataset was 508 days.
+The average age at diagnosis and the last-contact date are relatively similar at 3194 and 3677, respectively.

 ### Distribution of Survival Time
 ![alt-text](https://github.com/qthompsongit/final_project_bayesian/blob/main/graphs_and_figures/4_survival_time_distribution.png "Survival Time Distribution")